AuxStudio/react-native-simple-animators/README.md

       initialValue={-200} // value to animate from
       finalValue={0} // value to animate to
-      shouldAnimateIn // flag to start the animation animateInCallBack={null} // some function to trigger once the animation has ended shouldAnimateOut={false} // flag to reverse the animation (only if shouldAnimateIn was previously set) animateOutCallBack={null} // some function to trigger once the animation has ended shouldRepeat // repeat the animation, ie. -200 => 0 and back to -200 etc. shouldLoop // loop the animation (must set shouldRepeat to work), ie. -200 => 0 => reset to 0 => -200 => 0 etc. duration={2000} // duration of the animation
+      shouldAnimateIn // flag to start the animation animateInCallback={null} // some function to trigger once the animation has ended shouldAnimateOut={false} // flag to reverse the animation (only if shouldAnimateIn was previously set) animateOutCallback={null} // some function to trigger once the animation has ended shouldRepeat // repeat the animation, ie. -200 => 0 and back to -200 etc. shouldLoop // loop the animation (must set shouldRepeat to work), ie. -200 => 0 => reset to 0 => -200 => 0 etc. duration={2000} // duration of the animation